configit-open-source/csmerge/README.md

 ## Usage

-When packages.config files or csproj are modified in both branches, the configured failmerge merge driver will make sure they are not merged as text files.
+When packages.config files or csproj are modified in both branches, the configured failmerge merge driver will make sure they are always considered conflicting, and not accidentally merged as text files.

 You can now execute `CsMerge.exe`.
 Either provide the path to the git folder as an argument, or run it from the folder you want to resolve conflicts for.